dipakkb/unit_testing_with_mockito/README.md

   FeedsProvider feedsProvider;
   @Mock
   InventoryDAO inventoryDAO;
-  // One way to intialize the mock objects is to use MockitoAnnotaion.init(this) before every test runs
+  // One way to intialize the mock objects is to use MockitoAnnotaion.initMocks(this) before every test runs

   ```
   Use @InjectMock to do constructor or field based injection for the class under test